OpenDataforWeb3/Resources/CONTRIBUTING.md

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions:

+- [HackMD - many of our contributors use HackMD to push content to the ODC github] (https://hackmd.io/features)
 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - [GitHub Desktop - GUI git manager](https://desktop.github.com)
 - [Visual Studio Code - IDE for editing files](https://code.visualstudio.com)